 Okay, I can understand that a lot of people get overwhelmed with email because they often get a lot of spam messages, marketing messages, newsletters, and otherwise unimportant junk.
 Fixing this is pretty simple.
 I get zero spam in my personal email account and the reason for that is: I don't give it out to anyone other than actual family and friends that I want to communicate with.
 I don't publish that address on the internet, I don't use it for ecommerce shopping, not even my bank knows that address.

 Fortunately/Unfortunately, email addresses are required for doing anything else on the internet and that's how the spammers are going to get you, so the solution is to dedicate one (or two) email accounts as spam accounts.
 You'll use those for anything on the internet like shopping, Facebook, Twitter, newsletters, app stores, etc. and then use a different one for communications.
 I know some people who make a totally new email alias for every online shopping site they use.
 That way they can tell exactly who is selling their email addresses to other marketers.
+There are a number of alias services available like AnonAddy SimpleLogin, Burner Mail, Firefox Relay, and 33mail that will let you create email aliases on the fly.
 You'll probably have at least one other email account for work.